 What happened?
 Signing that petition changed how these people saw themselves.
 They became, in their own minds, the kind of person who supports good causes.
 When the next request came along, they said yes to stay consistent with that self-image.

 This is why salespeople start with small orders.
-The goal isn’t profit on that first sale.
-It’s commitment.
-Once you’re a customer, you’ll keep buying to stay consistent with your identity as their customer.
+The goal is not profit on that first sale.
+It is commitment.
+Once you are a customer, you keep buying to stay consistent with your identity as their customer.

 The Concession Game and Other Advanced Plays

 The foot-in-the-door works by starting small.
-But there’s another technique that works in the exact opposite direction.
+But there is another technique that works in the exact opposite direction.
 It starts big on purpose.

 Rejection Then Retreat